Status of the Lawsuits Challenging the Affordable Care Act's Birth Control Coverage Benefit

 For-profit companies ranging from a mining company to the Hobby Lobby crafts store chain to an HVAC company have objected to including coverage of birth control in their health insurance plans.

-- 46 for-profit cases are pending (including 4 cases that include both for- and non-profit plaintiffs), of a total of 50 cases that have been filed by for-profits.
+- 50 cases have been filed by for-profit companies (including 4 cases that include both for- and non-profit plaintiffs).
 Two cases were dismissed, one of which was then re-filed in another court.
 Following the Supreme Court’s decision in Hobby Lobby, the government has been permanently enjoined enforcement of the existing contraceptive coverage provision against plaintiffs in 12 cases.

 - On June 30, 2014, the Supreme Court in a 5-4 decision held that the Religious Freedom Restoration Act (RFRA) allows some for-profit corporations to get out of complying with the birth control coverage requirement if they have religious beliefs against providing it.
 The Court held: